tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Refunds-API.md

 - The minimum refund amount is **100 COP**.
 - If a refund request is **not submitted on the same day** as the transaction capture (**before 9 PM UTC-5**), it is **manually processed** instead of being attempted online.
 - Once a refund is approved, the payer receives the funds **within 30 working days**.
+- **Only one partial refund is allowed per order**.
+If a customer requests an additional refund, the merchant must process it outside of PayU, for example through a gift card, discount, or bank transfer.
+You can also use our [Payouts API](https://developers.payulatam.com/latam/en/docs/integrations/api-integration/payouts-api.html) to send the amount directly from your PayU account balance.
+This is especially useful for Alternative Payment Methods such as Efecty or PSE.
+Please note that you will need to request the customer’s bank account details each time.
+This option is only available under the aggregator model.
 - **Partial refunds are not available** for international credit cards.

 ### Mexico